-If the DS1994 detects an alarm condition, it will automatically set the corresponding alarm flag in the Status Register.
+If the DS1994 detects an alarm condition, it automatically sets the corresponding alarm flag in the status register.
 An interrupt condition begins whenever any alarm flag is set and the flag's corresponding interrupt bit is enabled.
-The interrupt condition ceases when the alarm flags are cleared (i.e., the interrupt is acknowledged by reading the Status Register, address 200H) or if the corresponding interrupt enable bit is disabled.
+The interrupt condition ceases when the alarm flags are cleared (i.e., the interrupt is acknowledged by reading the status register, address 200H) or if the corresponding interrupt enable bit is disabled.

 The DS1994 can produce two types of interrupts: spontaneous interrupts, called type 1, and delayed interrupts, type 2.
-Spontaneous interrupts need to be armed by a Reset Pulse after all communication on the 1-Wire bus has finished.
-A single falling slope on the 1-Wire bus will disarm this type of interrupt.
-If an alarm condition occurs while the device is disarmed, at first a type 2 interrupt will be produced.
+Spontaneous interrupts need to be armed by a reset pulse after all communication on the 1-Wire bus has finished.
+A single falling slope on the 1-Wire bus disarms this type of interrupt.
+If an alarm condition occurs while the device is disarmed, at first a type 2 interrupt is produced.

-Spontaneous interrupts are signalled by the DS1994 by pulling the data line low for 960 to 3840 $\mu$ s as the interrupt condition begins (Figure 12).
-After this long low pulse a Presence Pulse will follow.
-If the alarm condition occurs just after the master has sent a Reset Pulse, i.e., during the high or low time of the Presence Pulse, the DS1994 will not assert its Interrupt Pulse until the Presence Pulse is finished (Figure 13).
+Spontaneous interrupts are signaled by the DS1994 by pulling the data line low for 960μs to 3840μs as the interrupt condition begins (Figure 12).
+After this long low pulse, a presence pulse follows.
+If the alarm condition occurs just after the master has sent a reset pulse, i.e., during the high or low time of the presence pulse, the DS1994 does not assert its interrupt pulse until the presence pulse is finished (Figure 13).

-If the DS1994 cannot assert a spontaneous interrupt, either because the data line was not pulled high, communication was in progress, or the interrupt was not armed, it will extend the next Reset Pulse to a total length of 960 to 3840 $\mu$ s (delayed interrupt).
-If the alarm condition occurs during the reset low time of the Reset Pulse, the DS1994 will immediately assert its interrupt pulse; thus the total low time of the pulse can be extended up to $4800\,\mu s$ (Figure 14).
-If a DS1994 with a not previously signaled alarm detects a power-on cycle on the 1-Wire bus, it will send a Presence Pulse and wait for the Reset Pulse sent by the master to extend it and to subsequently issue a Presence Pulse (Figure 15).
-As long as an interrupt has not been acknowledged by the master, the DS1994 will continue sending interrupt pulses.
+If the DS1994 cannot assert a spontaneous interrupt, either because the data line was not pulled high, communication was in progress, or the interrupt was not armed, it extends the next reset pulse to a total length of 960μs to 3840μs (delayed interrupt).
+If the alarm condition occurs during the reset low time of the reset pulse, the DS1994 immediately asserts its interrupt pulse; thus, the total low time of the pulse can be extended up to 4800μs (Figure 14).
+If a DS1994 with a not previously signaled alarm detects a power-on cycle on the 1-Wire bus, it sends a presence pulse and waits for the reset pulse sent by the master to extend it and to subsequently issue a presence pulse (Figure 15).
+As long as an interrupt has not been acknowledged by the master, the DS1994 continues sending interrupt pulses.

 The interrupt signaling discussed so far is valid for the first opportunity the device has to signal an interrupt.
 It is not required for the master to acknowledge an interrupt immediately.
-If an interrupt is not acknowledged, the DS1994 will continue signaling the interrupt with every Reset Pulse.
-To do so, DS1994 devices of Revision B (earlier production parts) will always use the waveform of the Type 2 Interrupt (Figure 14).
-Devices of Revision C (latest production) will either use the waveform of the Type 2 Interrupt (Figure 14) or the waveform of the Type 1A Interrupt (Figure 13).
-The waveform of the Type 2 Interrupt will be observed after a communication to a device other than the interrupting one; after successful communication to the interrupting device (without acknowledging the interrupt) the waveform of the Type 1A Interrupt will be found.
+If an interrupt is not acknowledged, the DS1994 continues signaling the interrupt with every reset pulse.
+To do so, the DS1994 either uses the waveform of the type 2 interrupt (Figure 14) or the waveform of the type 1A interrupt (Figure 13).
+The waveform of the type 2 interrupt is observed after a communication to a device other than the interrupting one; after successful communication to the interrupting device (without acknowledging the interrupt), the waveform of the type 1A interrupt is found.